SleepApnea.org is reader-supported. We may earn a commission through products purchased using links on this page. Learn more here.

 Inflammation and Oxidative Stress

 General inflammation in your body may also connect these conditions.
 Studies have found the same inflammation blood test results in people with OSA and depression.
-And oxidative stress — a buildup of toxins in cells — is also more common in both disorders.
+And oxidative stress — a buildup of free radicals in cells — is also more common in both disorders.

 Serotonin

 The brain messenger serotonin plays a big part in sleep apnea and depression.
-In depression, serotonin doesn’t work like it should, which can change how you see events and situations by putting them in a negative light.
-Serotonin also helps manage your internal clock and influences the nerves that control your throat muscles, which can mean a smaller airway when those signals get disrupted.
+In depression, lower levels of serotonin can change how you see events and situations by putting them in a negative light.
+Serotonin also helps manage your internal clock.

 Can Sleep Apnea Cause Depression?